-Royal Wedding Makes History With First Female Trumpeter As Meghan Markle Walks Down The Aisle
+Royal Wedding Makes History With First Female Trumpeter, As Meghan Markle Walks Down The Aisle

 Kate Sandford’s advice for young girls who will watch her make history on Saturday is to be prepared to work hard for what you want to achieve.
 She said that any female can do what she does, or anything else that women set their minds to do.

-Good Morning America will be covering the royal wedding of Prince Harry and Meghan Markle on Saturday morning beginning at 4 a.m.
+Good Morning America will be covering the royal wedding of Prince Harry and Meghan Markle on Saturday morning, May 19, beginning at 4 a.m.
 ET.